gcolo93/IT_Journey/Starter_Pack/VSCode/Code_Faster_with_VSCode/Chapter_6_Writing_Code.md

 As you are reading, make sure to pay particular attention to the new IntelliSense and box selection improvements.
 In my travels, thousands of people have found these particularly useful for daily work.
 Also, take some time to review the tips on code snippets and discover how they can accelerate your code writing.

-6. Writing Code
-06.01 Zoom In or Out of Text in the Editor Using the Mouse Wheel 06.02 Zoom In or Out of Text in the Editor
-16h 24m remaining
 06.01 Zoom In or Out of Text in the Editor Using the Mouse Wheel WINDOWS